ConsultingMD/DependencyKit/README.md

 ## Nomenclature & Conceptual Model

-DependencyKit's model has 'Requirements' and 'Resources'.
+DependencyKit's model is of 'Requirements' and 'Resources'.

+### Requirements
 **Requirements are your declared API**.
 They describe what's required to instantiate a specific part of your app.

 An early stage of your app might designate that a logged in user and session token are pre-defined.